evajnewby/eds213-discussion-project/README.md

 ## DuckDB Tables Generated
 - asthma: Cleaned table containing county-level asthma rates and confidence intervals for 2020.
 - aqi_pm25: Cleaned table containing daily PM2.5 air quality data for 2020.
+- top10_pm25_asthma : The top 10 counties in California with the highest average PM2.5 concentration and their corresponding asthma rates for 2020.

+## Dependencies
+Dependencies and environmental requirements are listed in the `dependencies.txt` file.

 ## Acknowledgements
 I'd like to acknowledge [Annie Adams](https://github.com/annieradams) for her assistance in this project.